dinoboff/github-tools/docs/source/index.rst

 :Author: Damien Lebrun <dinoboff@hotmail.com>
 :Date: |today|
-:Description: PasteScript template, Paver tasks and Sphinx extension to setup a new package and easily host it on GitHub (including its documentation).
+:Description: PasteScript template and Paver tasks to setup a new package and easily host it on GitHub (including its documentation).

 .. toctree::